m-musiol/King_County_House_prices/Future_work.md

-- id: before removing use information to fill NAN, if there are multiply ids with missing cells
+- Analyse impact of 'waterfront' and 'yr_renovated'
--
+- Before removing 'id' use information to fill NAN, if there are multiply ids with missing cells